natworkeffects/natworkeffects.com/content/posts/hierarchy-of-ml-services-on-public-cloud/index.en.md

 {{< admonition note "A word on capability vs. business use case">}}
 We're going to organize the following comparison table by the technology capabilities the AI service provides.
 This is closely interlinked with but should be differentiated from the ML business use case.

 For example, Amazon Comprehend service gives you the _`capability`_ to do text classification.
-It is used to build models for _`business use cases`_ such as:
+That capability is used to build models for _`business use cases`_ such as:
 1. **Sentiment analysis of customer reviews.**
 2. **Content quality moderation.**
 3. **Multi-class item classification into custom-defined categories.**